ourresearch/oadoi-paper1/oa_analysis.md

 \# Repositories
 ===============

 A different question is to dig into which repositories are contributing to making papers available.
-We know that PubMed Central and the ArXiv are both very popular repositories, so we will plot them seperately.
-We'll combine all other repositories, including the thousands of institutional repositories, into a single category for now.
-As a reminder, we are only looking here at articles that are *only* available from a green repository.
+Let's take a look at PubMed Central in particular, since it has become the most important single source of Green OA.
+We'll lump all the other repositories (about 5000 of them) in a separate category and plot the results.
+As a reminder, we are only looking here at articles that are *only* available from a green repository:

-We can see in the graphs at

 ``` r
 articles_all = articles_all %>% mutate(base_collection_string=as.character(green_base_collections))